-For cases that could result in prosecution (i.e. criminal rather than civil), officers will carry out formal interviews in line with this Policy and the Police and Criminal Evidence Act 1984.
+For cases that could result in prosecution (i.e. criminal rather than civil), officers will carry out formal interviews or 'interviews under caution' in line with this Policy and the Police and Criminal Evidence Act 1984.

 In respect of legislation in England that contains criminal offences, there are strict time limits beyond which the law prevents proceedings being instigated.
 These time limits vary and are stated in the relevant legislation.